ArmorDarks/grunt-gray-matter/README.md

 grunt-gray-matter
 =================

-> A Grunt plugin for extracting data header from file contents using Gray Matter
+> A Grunt task for extracting data header from file contents using Gray Matter

 Sorry folks, no details instructions yet.